How to apply

 - Take theory and ear-training placement tests

-Be sure to review the video guidelines below and then begin your music admissions process.
+- For applicants to the Specialization in Jazz Studies, upload a video audition.
+Be sure to review the Video Audition Guidelines below, and then begin your music admissions process.

 Music applicants must do the Basic Theory Test and must pass it.
 You must do the Classical Sight Singing Level I question.
 You must attempt the following other theory and ear-training placement tests, as they can lead to course exemptions: